XinyueZhangqdu/ASSN/README.md

 # ASSN
 A semi-supervised network for portrait matting

-This paper will be submitted on April 17, and the code of the paper will be displayed here after the official acceptance
+This paper will be submitted on April 17, 2022, and the paper code will be displayed here after the official acceptance